Philippines recalling envoys in Canada over trash shipments | CBC News

 Canadian Prime Minister Justin Trudeau said in 2017 that regulations preventing the return of the garbage had been resolved.

-Last year, Duterte ordered the cancellation of a multimillion-dollar agreement to buy 16 helicopters from Canada after Ottawa decided to review the deal due to concerns the Philippine military might use the aircraft in counterinsurgency assaults.
+Last year, Duterte ordered the cancellation of a multimillion-dollar agreement to buy 16 helicopters from Canada after Ottawa decided to review the deal because of concerns the Philippine military might use the aircraft in counterinsurgency assaults.

 Comments